jzhoulon/RFC-review/pluggable2.md

      …
    }//Init device
 ```
-* `SE_Device` is defined as struct in the C API, both sides(Tensorflow proper and plugins) can access its members.
+* `SE_Device` is defined as struct in the C API, both sides(TensorFlow proper and plugins) can access its members.
 Plugin creates the SE_Device and fills its device opaque handle and device name to the SE_Device.
 ```cpp
   SE_Device* create_device(SE_Options* options, TF_Status* status) {
     SE_Device* se = new SE_Device();